viktar-c/indigo/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi there!
 I'm Viktar Charnarutski, and I'm a programmer with 9+ years
-of experience in the industry, primarily in eCommerce technologies.</p>
+of experience in the industry.</p>

 <p>I'm mostly focusing on performance management, troubleshooting and
 optimization processes.</p>